SALMON-TDDFT/SALMON-DOCS/source/install_and_run.rst

 Prerequisites
 ----------------

-In this guide, it is assumed that readers have a basic knowledge of Unix and its command line operations.
+In this guide, it is assumed that readers have a basic knowledge of Linux and its command line operations.
 For the installation of SALMON, following packages are required.

 - Fortran90/C compiler.
 SALMON assumes users have one of the following compilers:

   - GCC (Gnu Compiler Collection)
-  - Intel Fortran/C Compiler
+  - Intel Compiler
   - Fujitsu Compiler (at FX100 / K-Computer)

 - One of the following library packages for linear algebra:

-  - BLAS/LAPACK
+  - Netlib BLAS/LAPACK/ScaLAPACK
   - Intel Math Kernel Library (MKL)
   - Fujitsu Scientific Subroutine Library 2 (SSL-II)